 Kristina wanted to skate her entire life and never had the chance until she was an adult.
 During her last semester of college at Penn State (University Park), she took her first learn-to-skate class and loved it!
 When Kristina started her professional career in Harrisburg, Pa., she found a local learn-to-skate program and continued working on her skills.
-Five years later and no longer beginners, that core group morphed into an adult synchro skating team—competing together for the next 12 years.
+Five years later and no longer beginners, that core group morphed into an adult synchro skating team—competing together as Team Reflections Synchronized Skating Team for the next 12 years.
 Kristina is excited for this new opportunity with Revolution Ice Unity and to see where the group’s creativity and passion take them.

 “I’m passionate about synchro skating—and my ‘happy place’ is being on the ice with this incredible group of women!”-Kristina Pae, Revolution Ice Unity Skater